 The first area involves construction of the improved intersection at the juncture of State Route 98 and Antelope Point Road.
 A left turn lane from State Route 98 as well as acceleration and deceleration lanes would be constructed to a paved surface following Arizona Department of Transportation standards.
-The project developer and/or road construction contractor would need to obtain a permit for an encroachment in highway rights-of-way from the State of Arizona Department Antelope Island Research Natural Area
+This should also include provisions for night lighting and traffic control lighting at the intersection in addition to moving the intersection further east for safe ingress/egress.
+The project developer and/or road construction contractor would need to obtain a permit for an encroachment in highway rights-of-way from the State of Arizona Department of Transportation.
+The Navajoland entrance facility road and parking area configuration would also be constructed at this time.